rbchan/popdy-inference/notes.md

 # Notes for the future

+## For 2025

+- R quiz to weed out students on day 1

+- Replace 'x1' 'x2' and 'w' with real variable names in occupancyII lecture

 ## For 2024

 - Tell professors not to send their students until they're good with R